Bias,

 both a philosophy of history and suggests a goal of intelligent political

 action, I've substituted what I believe is a more illuminating title.
+Lonergan

-Unfortunately, Lonergan believed that social disaster always threatens unless intelligent, reasonable, and responsible human beings (guided by a
+believed, unfortunately in my opinion, that social disaster always threatens unless intelligent, reasonable, and responsible human beings (guided by a

-certain understanding of economics) steer modern economies away from the
+certain understanding of economics) steer mo-dern economies away from the

 (See Ludwig von Mises,